baskuit/pinyon/docs/references/readme.md

 # Papers

-This directory for collecting papers that are particularly important to Surskit.
+This directory for collecting papers that are particularly important to Pinyon.

 # Abstracts